awsdocs/aws-sdk-for-javascript-v3/doc_source/kinesis-page-scrolling-provision-resources.md

    For more information on the `create-stack` command parameters, see the [AWS CLI Command Reference guide](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html), and the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.

-The resources are created, are the values you require as variables for this example are returned in the command window\.
-These include:
+**Note**
+If you create anoher stack using this template, you must change the stream name in the `setup.yaml` or you encounter an error\.

+To view the resources when they are created, to the the **Stacks** page on the AWS AWS CloudFormation console, select the stack, and open the **Resources** tab\.

+You require the following for this example:
 + An Amazon Kinesis stream\.
 You need to include the name of the stream the browser script\.
 + An Amazon Cognito identity pool with access enabled for unauthenticated identities\.
 You need to include the identity pool ID in the code to obtain credentials for the browser script\.
 For more information about Amazon Cognito identity pools, see [Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) in the *Amazon Cognito Developer Guide*\.
 + An IAM role with an attached IAM policy that grants permission to submit data to an Amazon Kinesis stream\.
 For more information about creating an IAM role, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html) in the *IAM User Guide*\.